The ParkPower Findings Report has been published. Read the press release and go to publications to read the report.

 The ParkPower programme emerged from a previous research project looking at the development of climate resilient greenspaces.
 This led to feasibility work to understand the potential for heat pump technology to support the heat demands of buildings sited in and around urban greenspaces.

-The current phase of the project, financially supported by the Rethinking Parks prototyping programme, is looking at how data-driven models and decision-support systems can help those managing portfolios of greenspaces to identify those sites with the most potential to provide energy services and generate long-term income and savings.
+The phase supported by the Rethinking Parks prototyping programme looked at how data-driven models and decision-support systems can help those managing portfolios of greenspaces to identify those sites with the most potential to provide energy services and generate long-term income and savings.

 If you want to know more about our ParkPower plans, are interesting in getting involved or supporting the project, please get in touch at [email protected]

 Understanding the green energy potential of parks and greenspaces across Scotland

 Latest news from the ParkPower Programme

 An introduction to the Green Heat In Greenspaces (GHiGs) project for Scotland

 All publications from the ParkPower programme will be published here along with a dashboard to enable users to explore our data outputs.

 Selection of relevant reference sites in the UK and worldwide.

 Links to websites relevant to our research on green energy in greenspaces.